This year I’m a proud new cheer mom who could use all the tips I can get.

 One person missing changes everything.

-Last-minute changes because Sally wanted to go rollerblading and broke her arm will affect the whole team.
+Last-minute changes because Suzie wanted to go rollerblading and broke her arm will affect the whole team.

 Have fun but make wise decisions.